 With their crowded calendars, today’s educators can be hard pressed to find time to learn from each other.
 Since the agendas at PD days tend to be structured with district initiatives and teachers’ peer-to-peer collaboration, time may sometimes be limited to a four-minute passing period, lunch or the few precious moments before or after students come into the classroom.
 Learn more about how Andover Middle School teachers solve this problem.

 The Challenge: How does Oregon's second-largest school district, which has 5,000 ELL students speaking 95 different languages, Help their teachers' articulate speech more clearly so the students can speed up their language acquisition process.

-At JM Grasse Elementary School, there hearing impaired students had difficulty hearing the teacher and fellow students, and introverted students were reluctant to speak out in class.
-Once the school installed classroom audio systems they experience lower discipline rates and increased confidence in public speaking.
+At JM Grasse Elementary School, their hearing impaired students had difficulty hearing the teacher and fellow students, and introverted students were reluctant to speak out in class.
+Once the school installed classroom audio systems, they experienced lower discipline rates and increased confidence in public speaking.

-Discover how 3 Audiologist met with parents, principals, administration and PTO to garner enough funds to provide Redcat Systems for all Elementary Schools.
+Discover how 3 audiologists met with parents, principals, administration and PTO to garner enough funds to provide Redcat Systems for all Elementary Schools.

 Find out why Mountain View Elementary choose the Flexcat as an essential piece of technology for their new Makerspace in the Library.

 Learn how Tahoe Truckee overcame equity problems in the learning environment between portables and traditional Classrooms.

 Beaverton School District choose the Redcat audio systems in their ELL classrooms to allow student to experience clear language modeling.